docker/app/examples/hello-world/README.md

 ### Give variables their default value

-Open `settings.yml` and every variables with the default value you want, e.g.:
+Open `settings.yml` and add every variables with the default value you want, e.g.:

 ```
 $ cat settings.yml